devmarkusb/util/README.md

 A personal library serving purposes that come right after or next to std.

-Practically util or util library is abbreviated as namespace ul or prefix UL_ everywhere.
+For convenience, util or util library is abbreviated as namespace ul or prefix UL_ for macros everywhere.

 ## What's in it?

-* Above all your entry point is browsing the header files.
+* Above all, your entry point is browsing the header files.
+* The subdirs are just for topic-wise organization - in the end it is just one lib, accessible by include `#include "ul/ul.h"`, except for some macro heavy headers or exotics.
 * buildenv just contains stuff helping you in setting up build environments, no real coding support.
-* basiccodesupport contains the core coding utilities, sometimes parts that are getting bigger or should get a name standing out, are shifted into other, separate parts of the lib.
+* basiccodesupport contains the core coding utilities.
+Sometimes, parts that are getting bigger or should get a name standing out, are shifted into other, separate parts of the lib.
 * Note that, ul (buildenv) also includes/contains the gsl lib